cosmos/ibc/spec/ics-4-cosmos-signed-messages/README.md

 ### Desired Properties

-The Cosmos signed messages specification has the following desired properties:
+The Cosmos signed messages standardized protocol subscribes to the following:

 * Use of a secure cryptographic hash function
 * Hash and sign over human-readable and machine-parsable messages
+* Is invulnerable to chosen ciphertext attacks
 * Allow for signing over structured data
+* Contains a framework for deterministic and injective encoding of structured data
-* Have builtin support for domain separation and replay protection
+* Have builtin framework and support for domain separation and replay protection
+* Has protection against potentially signing transactions a user did not intend to

+### Technical Specification

+(detailed technical specification: syntax, semantics, sub-protocols, algorithms, data structures, etc)

+### Backwards Compatibility

+(discussion of compatibility or lack thereof with previous standards)

+### Forwards Compatibility

+(discussion of compatibility or lack thereof with expected future standards)

+### Example Implementation

+(link to or description of concrete example implementation)

 ## History